About Elly: Plot

 A group of middle-class Iranians, former classmates at the law faculty of the university, go to the Caspian Sea for a three-day vacation: Sepideh, her husband Amir and their young daughter; Shohreh, her husband Peymān and their two children, including their son Arash; and Nāzy and her husband Manuchehr.
 Sepideh, who planned the trip, brings along her daughter's kindergarten teacher, Elly, in order to introduce her to Ahmad, a divorced friend visiting from Germany.

 At the seaside mansion that Sepideh has booked, the woman in charge tells them the owners will return the next day and suggests that they stay instead in a deserted beach-front villa.
 Sepideh lies to the old woman about the relationship between Elly and Ahmad: she says they're married and on their honeymoon.

 Elly is a little shy, but begins to feel interested in Ahmad, who seems to have feelings for her in return.
 She calls her mother and lies to her, saying that she's with her co-workers at a sea-side resort and that she expects to go back to Tehran the following day, as planned.
+She also asks her mother not to mention her visit to anyone else.

-Sepideh, however, doesn't want her to leave and hides her luggage.
+Sepideh, however, doesn't want Elly to leave and hides her luggage before leaving for an errand.
 One of the mothers asks Elly to watch the children playing at the seaside.
-Later, Arash is found floating in the sea and Elly is nowhere to be seen.
+Later, Arash is found floating in the sea while Elly is nowhere to be seen.
 Arash is resuscitated, but the group doesn't know whether Elly has drowned or has just left for Tehran.
 The police are called, while the group continues to search for Elly.
 The group starts to blame each other for the series of events leading up to her disappearance and her presence on the trip.

 However, things are not as they seem, as it turns out that Sepideh has been lying and knew Elly was engaged to a man named Alireza.
 Since Elly was reluctant to marry Alireza, Sepideh insisted she come on the trip to meet Ahmad.
 Elly initially refused the invitation, as an engaged woman but, following pressure from Sepideh, eventually accepted.
 Alireza arrives and attacks Ahmad, then asks Sepideh whether Elly had refused her invitation to go on holiday.
 Sepideh wants to protect the honour of Elly and tell the truth but, following pressure from the others who feel threatened by Alireza, lies and tells him that Elly accepted the invitation without hesitation.

 A body is found in the water, and Alireza identifies it as Elly in the mortuary, breaking down in tears.